Journal Policies

 Special Issues

-The selection of special issues will be made by the Managing Editor and the Editorial Board, based on the criteria outlined below.
-During the evaluation process, the Editorial Team may ask experts in the domain of the special issue topic to evaluate the proposal.
+The selection of Special Issues will be made by the Managing Editor and the Editorial Board, based on the criteria outlined below.
+During the evaluation process, the Editorial Team may ask experts in the domain of the Special Issue topic to evaluate the proposal.

 To submit a proposal, guest editors should fill in a Special Issue proposal form, which includes the following information: